 Search this site:

-Have you taken the novel to a workshop for feedback?
+Have you taken the novel to a workshop or conference for feedback?
 Have you had a manuscript evaluation?
 Doing one or the other is an important first step.
 A wonderful resource for finding writing workshops is Shawguides.com.
 See the section Writers Conferences and Workshops.

 Do NOT read this as anything more than the polite rejection it is, and NEVER respond to such a letter asking why the agent rejected you.
 This will mark you as unprofessional and you will be remembered as someone the agent wishes to avoid.
 If the agency wants to hear from you again, the letter will have a line that reads, "please feel free to contact me again when..."

-When an agent accepts you as a client, he or she will often provide suggestions for improving the story or the title.
+When an agent accepts you as a client, he or she will usually provide suggestions for improving the story or the title.
 Remember, the agent is the expert on how to publish a book, not you.
 Later, you can request a second opinion from the publisher's editor, but reject the agent's advice now, and you may never meet that editor.

 Your agent may or may not keep you informed of rejections, but you may ask for an update, and at that time the agent will tell you how the ms. is being received.

-If your book meets with enthusiasm, the editor may make a verbal offer to the agent, who will contact you immediately to explain the terms the publisher has in mind and advise you whether to accept, ask for a better offer, or wait for interest from other publishers.
+If your book meets with enthusiasm, the editor may make a verbal offer to the agent, who will contact you immediately to explain the terms the publisher has in mind and advise whether to accept, ask for a better offer, or wait for interest from other publishers.